gerald1248/who-needs-users-slides/slides.md

 ```

 <aside class="notes" data-markdown>
 Network policies have arguably been less successful.
-The question is whether network policies warrant the considerable amount of added complexity when placed alongside Red Hat's original `ovs-multitenant` plugin.
+The question is whether network policies warrant the considerable amount of complexity when placed alongside Red Hat's original `ovs-multitenant` plugin.
 </aside>

 # PIZZA EFFECTS: GENERIC